 The hike follows the river upstream, climbing elevation and rising high above the river’s banks.
 A small side trail descends to the river at .75 mile, sighting several small waterfalls on the Catawba at the confluence with a small tributary stream.

-The hike returns to the Catawba Falls Trail, crossing the stream, Clover Patch Branch, and resuming the climb.
+The hike returns to the main trail, crossing the stream, Clover Patch Branch, and resuming the climb.
 A steep side trail descends to the river’s banks at .9 mile, catching views of a tumbling waterfall on the river beside a small cave.

 Large boulders below the falls make a great place to relax, grab a dip in the waterfall’s cool flow or enjoy some quick mid-hike refreshments before the return hike.
 Departing the waterfall, the hike doubles back on the outbound trail, an easy and nearly continuous descent.
-The trail reaches the Catawba Falls trailhead at 2.7 miles, completing the hike.
+The trail reaches the trailhead at 2.7 miles, completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.
-Previously, the trail continued past Lower Catawba Falls, making an extremely difficult, heavily eroded and dangerous climb to an upper waterfall.
-Until trail conditions improve, though, the trail to Upper Catawba Falls is officially closed.
+Previously, the trail continued past the lower falls, making an extremely difficult, heavily eroded and dangerous climb to an upper waterfall.
+Until trail conditions improve, though, the trail to the upper falls is officially closed.

 Nearby Asheville-area hiking adventures